alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

     - It may take a few minutes for the synchronisation to fully propagate in Azure.

 ### Configure AAD side of AD connect
-1. Go to the Azure Active Directory in `portal.azure.com`
+1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
+The name of the current directory is under your username in the top right corner of the Azure portal screen.
+To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
+2. Click the "three lines" menu in the top left corner and select "Azure Active Directory"
-    - Select `Manage > Password reset` from the left hand menu
+3. Select `Password reset` from the left hand menu
-2. Select `On-premises integration` from the left hand side bar
+4. Select `On-premises integration` from the left hand side bar
     - Ensure `Write back passwords to your on-premises directory` is set to yes.
       <p align="center">
           <img src="images/deploy_shm/enable_writeback.png" width="80%" title="Enable writeback">
       </p>
     - If you changed this setting, click the `Save` icon
-3. Select `Properties` from the left hand side bar
+5. Select `Properties` from the left hand side bar
     - Make sure that `Self service password reset enabled` is set to `All`
       <p align="center">
           <img src="images/deploy_shm/enable_passwordreset.png" width="80%" title="Enable password reset">